 - Freedom of movement for holidays

 - Freedom of movement for working and living

 - Net contribution to the EU budget

-- Free trade deals
+- Free trade deals outside the EU

-- Free trade of services and goods
+- Free trade of services in the EU

-- Sovereignty over laws.
+- Sovereignty over laws

 Our aim was to quantify the relative importance of these attributes to the British public and how these vary across the population.